Updated November 21, 2024

 Yes, expedited shipping is available, but it can be costly - even for online retailers.

-That means last-minute shoppers will likely be in your mall, strip center, or downtown area with extra cash this week.
+That means last-minute shoppers will likely be in your mall, strip center, or downtown area this week with extra cash.

-And these shoppers don't want to go from store to store; they want a one-stop shop that removes stress.
-That can be your store if you refocus your goal from getting consumers out as quickly as possible to getting them to buy as much as possible.
+These shoppers don't want to go from store to store; they want a one-stop shop that removes stress.
+Your store can be that if you refocus your goal from getting consumers out as quickly as possible to getting them to buy as much as possible.

 I know this is the time of year when local news pushes stories about how stores use retail psychology tricks to make customers spend more.
 They approach it the wrong way.

-You're not doing something to make shoppers do something they don't want to do.
+You're not doing something to make shoppers do something they don't want.

 This is how you make money in a retail business.